liangwu2019/AnalogOptimization/README.md

 # Analog Optimization with Arbitrarily Small Execution-Time Certificate
-This repository is for our submission "Arbitrarily Small Execution-Time Certificate: What was Missed in Analog Optimization".
+This repository is for our paper "Arbitrarily Small Execution-Time Certificate: What was Missed in Analog Optimization" (available at https://arxiv.org/pdf/2505.10366).
 Analog Optimization, transforming optimization problems into ordinary differential equations (ODEs) and solving ODEs on analog computers, lacks theoretical foundations: (1) how to handle the infeasible issue, and (2) how to certify the equilibrium time for the transformed ODE.

 We made up for the lack of theory in analog optimization: introducing (1) the Homogeneous Monotone Complementary Problem formulation (enabling infeasibility detection) and (2) the Newton-based fixed-time-stable scheme (making the equilibrium time $T_p$ of the transformed ODE can be prescribed by choosing the ODE's time coefficient as $k=\frac{\pi}{2T_p}$).